 | Titanium | Moderate | Light and tough, shows fine marks | Guys who want minimal weight |

-If you want a clean classic that reads the same as a traditional band, look at Ingot, a silver matte beveled profile that keeps things simple.
-If you lean toward something with more presence, Monolith is the black matte bestseller and comes in both 6mm and 8mm so you can match the feel of what you lost or go bolder.
-Every style is nickel-bonded tungsten carbide, so the replacement is built to take a beating that the original may not have.
+If you want a classic, simple design like a traditional band, try Ingot, a silver matte beveled band.
+For a bolder presence, try Monolith.
+Our Monolith ring is matte black, and for good reason: it's our bestseller.
+You can choose between the 6mm and 8mm sizes, so you can replace what you lost, or choose to take a bolder approach.
+All of the styles are made with the same nickel-bonded tungsten carbide that the original is made from, so you are getting the same quality, cut, and design with a newer band.
 Browse the full men's wedding bands range to see what honest pricing looks like across profiles, and if budget is front of mind after an unexpected loss, our roundup of affordable men's wedding bands under 150 is a good place to start.

 Telling your partner without making it worse

-Tell them.
-The temptation to quietly replace the ring before anyone notices almost always backfires, and the conversation is rarely as bad as the dread.
+Tell them straight away, because the temptation to quietly replace the ring before anyone notices almost always backfires, and the conversation is rarely as bad as the dread.
 Most partners care far more about the marriage than the metal, and a loss handled honestly tends to become a story you both tell later rather than a secret you carry.

 Frequently asked questions